Wyatt002/Camp-Scout/docs/apis.md

 }
 ```

-* Response: Based on query, view of all related faclities will be displayed.
+* Response: Based on query, view of all related faclities will be displayed with minimal details and contact information.
 * Response shape (JSON):
 ```json
 {